giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

 ## Summary

-Provided solution introduces a way to scale down and silence clusters for specifiied period of time, such as weekends to offload the costs of running resources.
+Provided solution introduces a way to scale down and silence clusters for specified period of time, such as weekends to offload the costs of running resources.
-The silences themselves can be also created by hand in case of testing Workload Clusters in order to exclude them from the monitoring loop at Giant Swarm and unnecessary pages towards Oncall.
+The silences themselves can be also created by hand in case of testing Workload Clusters in order to exclude them from the monitoring loop at Giant Swarm and unnecessary pages towards on-call.

 ## Further reading